IQSS/dataverse-frontend/docs/KEYCLOAK_DEPLOYMENT.md

 ```

 Rewrite rules can be utilized to separate the Keycloak traffic from other services that may need to be provided by the Apache instance.
-In the following example, everything with exception of `/service1/*` and `/service2/*` is passed to Keycloak running on port 8080:
+In the following example, everything with the exception of `/service1/*` and `/service2/*` is passed to Keycloak running on port 8080:

 ```
   ProxyPassMatch ^/service1/	!